 - Building Maintenance - Whilst our team of dedicated caretakers keep all of our community halls clean, serviceable and well stocked, any major repairs are undertaken by the groundstaff such as plumbing; guttering and roof repairs; tiling; boiler repairs; vandalism repairs and graffiti removal.

 - Paddling Pool Maintenance – During the summer months considerable time is spent on the maintenance and repair of the paddling pool.
 Taking 3 hours to fill and 8 hours to drain, the team work hard to ensure the health and safety of all visitors to this popular site and daily issues do arise: filter replacements; broken glass; vandalism repairs; chemical safety checks; pump repairs; tank cleaning; water replacement and pool cleaning all have to be completed whilst we keep the site open to the public, which can sometimes be quite challenging.

-Our groundstaff ensure that habitats for wildlife are monitored, protected and maintained at our many nature reserves, ponds and green spaces across the parish.
+Our groundstaff ensure that habitats for wildlife are monitored, protected and maintained at our many nature reserves, ponds and green spaces across the town.
 The team has good local knowledge of the flora and fauna in and around Hedge End and they are sensitive to their environment, ensuring that litter is cleared regularly, but also that during dormant times they are careful not to disturb those creatures that might be in hibernation.